CV Writing Tips

 - Improved Internal Audit score from 3 significant issues to 0 in the first year

 - Implemented accounting package from Tuba to SAP

-- Recruited and trained 3 team members to improve timescales for closing monthly accounts
+- Recruited and trained three team members to improve timescales for closing monthly accounts

-Ensured monthly reporting on time to CFO and Group level; improved from 1 week to 3 day close on ledgers
+Ensured monthly reporting on time to CFO and Group level; improved from 1 week to 3 days close on ledgers.

-Whilst this may seem verbose and in-depth, it informs a recruiter exactly what you do in that role and aligns you with the role that you have applied for.
+While this may seem lengthy and in-depth, it informs a recruiter of precisely what you do in that role and aligns you with the position you have applied for.

-Use the same format for all of the other relevant roles that you have worked in.
+Use the same format for all of the other relevant roles you have worked in.

-Following the above model if you held multiple posts over a short time-frame is quite difficult without spiralling to dozens of pages, therefore a slightly different approach is more appropriate.
+Following the above model, if you held multiple posts over a short time frame is quite tricky without spiralling to dozens of pages; therefore, a slightly different approach is more appropriate.

 Consider using the following cv template for your career history: